tanaytoshniwal/100DaysOfMLCode/README.md

 ### Thoughts
 It was full of fun, learnt a lot about dealing with **rank 1 arrays** as well as keeping a track on the shape of the matrices.

+## Day 3 (**24<sup>th</sup> July 2018**):
+---
+### Progress
++   Learnt about Vectorization in detail and its importance in Machine Learning practices
++   Completed the Machine Learning Crash Course till **Generalization**

+### Thoughts
+Now I realized why matrix manipulation is important.
+Vectorization actually helps a lot and it is the key feature because of which now we are able to run Machine Learning Algorithms much more faster.